jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

     )
     return {"msg": "Published stop"}
 ```
-Start FastAPI MQTT Bridge:
+Start FastAPI media bridge server in the Python virtual environment:
 ```
 uvicorn bridge:app --host 0.0.0.0 --port 8000 --reload
 ```

-Verify messages are sent by MQTT Bridge:
+Verify that the messages are sent by the bridge server:
 ```
-mosquitto_sub -h localhost -u mymqttuser -P yourpass -t "robot/stream"
+mosquitto_sub -h localhost -u mymqttuser -P <mqtt passwd> -t "robot/stream"
 ```

 #### 3. Streaming Control on the Robot

-The Robot connects to the MQTT broker and waits for messages, then starts or stops the GStreamer accordingly.
+The Robot connects to the MQTT broker, waits for messages, and starts or stops GStreamer accordingly.

-To begin, let's install the MQTT client.
+To begin, I install the "MQTT client" Python library on the robot.
 ```
 # Create virtual environment:
-python3 -m venv venv
+python3 -m venv venv --system-site-packages source venv/bin/activate
-source venv/bin/activate

 # install MQTT client
 pip install paho-mqtt
 ```

-Then create `stream_control.py`:
+Then I create `stream_control.py` that waits for messages from the "robot/stream" topic.
+If the message is "start", it starts the video streaming on the robot and publishs it to the media server.
+If the message is "stop", the robot stops streaming video.

 ```
 import paho.mqtt.client as mqtt